planetmint/planetmint-driver-python/docs/advanced-usage.rst

 Double Spends
 -------------

-BigchainDB makes sure that a user can't transfer the same digital asset two or more times (i.e. it prevents double spends).
+Planetmint makes sure that a user can't transfer the same digital asset two or more times (i.e. it prevents double spends).

 If we try to create another transaction with the same input as before, the